VytautasV/ibreviary/README.md

 2. Set date to current
 3. Open "Morning prayer" (http://www.ibreviary.com/m/breviario.php?s=lodi)
 4. Read "Morning prayer" - all data
-6. Extract and save codes from "Morning prayer":
+5. Extract and save codes from "Morning prayer":
-  a) written in RED,
-starts with a words from bible books [list](https://mybible.zone/code-eng.php): "Psalm", "Luke", "Matthew", "Mark", "John", etc.
+  a) written in RED, starts with a word from Bible books [list](https://mybible.zone/code-eng.php): "Psalm", "Luke", "Matthew", "Mark", "John", etc.
   b) are in brackets (Revelation 21:9)

 DO the same for ["Evening Prayer"] (http://www.ibreviary.com/m/breviario.php?s=vespri) and all year dates.